Rapidisimo/ftl/src/recipes/refried-beans-and-plantains.md

 This recipe also serves as a great base layer for any additional food you want to pair it with.
 Here's an example: sunny side up or scrambled eggs, along with chorizo.
 Add a slice of avocado along with some hard cheese (queso duro).
 Don’t forget your warm tortilla or a nice piece of bread.
 Last, but not least, a hot cup of coffee!
 So delicious!

+A link to the YouTube video: [Refried Beans and Fried Plantains](https://youtu.be/hD6mkCPdzRw)

 # Refried Black Beans

 ## Equipment